Why You Should Never Get Tough With Your Kids, And Why You Should Be Gentle, Calm, and Loving Instead.

 And you don’t want your relationship to suffer because it’s the relationship with your children that is the real key to success in your parenting efforts.

-So if you really want to help our children grow up to be happy, secure and confident kids, you must hold your relationship with them in sacred regard.
+If you really want to help your children grow up to be happy, secure and confident kids, you must hold your relationship with them in sacred, high regard.

 You should be working on building up your relationship with your children, not tearing it down.